nginxinc/nginx-gateway-fabric/site/content/reference/api.md

 <td>
 <p>Snippets is a list of NGINX configuration snippets.
 There can only be one snippet per context.
-Allowed contexts: http, http.server, http.server.location, stream, stream.server.</p>
+Allowed contexts: http, http.server, http.server.location.</p>
 </td>
 </tr>
 </table>